 When you archive an email and someone replies to it, it’ll reappear in your inbox.
 This is because Gmail’s default setting is to show unread messages in your inbox, and the reply is unread even though the original message is not.
 If you’d like an email and any replies to it not to show up in your inbox, you can mute the conversation.
 You can always search for the conversation if you need it.

-How to unarchive an email in Gmail
+How to undo archived emails in Gmail

 Step 1: Go to your Gmail

 The first step is to open your Gmail account.
 This can be done on your computer or mobile device—the steps are the same!
 Go to Gmail and log in with your credentials.

 Step 2: Go to the All Mail label